plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Challenges/Challenges.md

 ### Banes

 When a **Bane Discovery** appears in a Challenge, the Adventurers facing the Challenge encounter a minor complication.
 Anybody in the group can suggest a minor complication; however, the Guide has final say in what minor complication the group receives.
+This card cannot be added to a Player's Branches during a Discovery.

 Some example minor complications include:
 - Drawing a Doubt or Injury;
 - Nearby characters are alerted to your presence;
 - The cover the Adventurers are hiding behind is destroyed; or